bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fiedler-wilhelm.md

 **Wilhelm Fiedler** was a German mathematician, known for his textbooks of geometry and for his contributions to descriptive geometry.

 ### Mathematical Profile (Excerpt):
-* The family were poor and young Wilhelm grew up in his father's workshop where he learnt to have persistence, to be hardworking, energetic and loyal, to always live frugally and have a thirst for knowledge.
-* On one occasion his father was told by the doctor that young Wilhelm would not live but his parents would not give up and nursed him back to health.
 * He realised that Wilhelm took a keen interest in the pictures and showed considerable drawing abilities.
 * Fiedler quickly showed his talents and progressed to the top of the class.
-* Caspary talked to Fiedler's father and persuaded him to accept support to allow his son to continue his education.
 * Caspary himself began to teach Fiedler but discovered that despite his drawing abilities, he was passionate about mathematics.
 * Fiedler was always very grateful for the help and inspiration he received from Caspary.
 * Fiedler now made an ink drawing of Leonardo da Vinci's 'Last Supper' and the money he made by selling it, and other works, helped him continue with his education.